 To want to be a priest or a deacon is to want to serve; to glorify God through prayer and a lufe dedicated to being good news as well as talking about it.

-Contact Father Tony if you feel you are being called by God.
+Contact Father Simon if you feel you are being called by God.